Charter Oak recognizes that college-level learning can take place both inside and outside the traditional classroom.

 Therefore, we provide you with multiple options for earning credit for the knowledge you have acquired through personal and professional experience.
 Charter Oak has two basic means of awarding this type of credit.

 Earn Credits by Proving What You Know

-You can complete a nationally recognized standardized exam in the subject-area(s) of your experience.
+You can complete nationally recognized standardized exams in the subject-area(s) of your experience.
 When you pass the exam, you will be awarded credits that can be added to your transcript.
-Please review detailed information on testing in the Standardized Exam section of this Web site.

 Transfer in Pre-approved Credits